JoseMeneghetti/Rateio/README.md

 ![](https://snipboard.io/EavptY.jpg)

 You can edit or delete the people from the list.
-If you don't need to move to the next step.
+If you don't need, move to the next step.

 ![](https://snipboard.io/ZMn5oW.jpg)
-### Step 2
+### Second Step

-Choose who participates in the expenses. and move to the result.
+Choose who participates in the expenses, and move to the result.

 ![](https://snipboard.io/fm9gk6.jpg)

 ### Result

-Here in the first section, you can see the Expenses and who participate in that and who paid it.
+Here in the first section, you can see the split of the Expenses and who participate in that and who paid it.

 ![](https://snipboard.io/7tNgCR.jpg)